fluxinc/MatchKit/README.md

 ### Window Not Found

-- Use `Grabador.exe --list-windows` to see available windows
+- Use `MatchKit.exe --list-windows` to see available windows
 - Try using the exact process name (e.g., `notepad.exe`)
 - For windows with changing titles, use a regex pattern